 Only 10% in the first and second groups said that they’re ready to buy right away.
 On the other hand, 33% in the third group said they were prepared to decide now.

-Social proof is a timeless persuasion technique that gets people to act right away.
+Social proof is a timeless persuasion technique for lead generation that gets people to act right away.
 It builds trust, adds credibility, and improves your brand presence.

-One way to do that to get people to subscribe to your list is by showing people how many subscribers you already have.
-Aside from showing that your emails help people, it also creates a fear of missing out, compelling people to opt-in.
+One way to get new subscribers to your email marketing list is to show people how many subscribers you already have.
+Aside from showing that your emails help people, it also creates a fear of missing out, compelling people to opt in.

 But what if you only have 20 subscribers on your list?
 Bragging about it would hardly put a dent in your email subscriber list.